Completed PhD students

 BA and MA students

-Completed Postdocs
+Postdocs

 I welcome expressions of interest from philosophers (either final year PhD students or recent PhD graduates) who are interested in applying for a Postdoc Fellowship under my supervision.
 Before getting in touch with me, please familiarise yourself with the details of the relevant Early Career Schemes, such as Leverhulme, British Academy, Marie Skłodowska-Curie, or Feodor Lynen.
 Due to the highly competitive nature of these schemes, I can only support applications from outstanding candidates.